Liam Lawrence: International career

 Lawrence is an Irish citizen through his County Kerry-born grandfather.
 On 16 February 2006, Lawrence received his first international call-up, for the Republic of Ireland in their friendly game against Sweden on 3 March, but spent the entire match as an unused substitute.
 On 18 May 2009, Lawrence was named in the Irish squad for a friendly with Nigeria and subsequently made his debut in that match ten days later.
 Following this, Lawrence was named in the starting eleven for Ireland's friendly against South Africa on 8 September and scored the only goal of the game, a free kick in the 37th minute for his first international goal.
 Lawrence made his competitive international debut in Ireland's penultimate 2010 FIFA World Cup qualifier against Italy in Croke Park on 10 October, and provided an assist for his Stoke City teammate Glenn Whelan to open the scoring in the match, which ended 2–2.
 He also made a start against France in the first-leg of Ireland's crucial 2010 FIFA World Cup play-off on 14 November, which France won 1–0, with Nicolas Anelka netting the only goal.

 Coaching career

 In August 2020, Lawrence began coaching at the Stoke City Academy, taking charge of the under-15 team.
 He moved up to the under-21 side in July 2024, working alongside Ryan Shawcross.
+In November 2025, following the departure of head coach David Hibbert, he was appointed interim head coach of the under-21 side.
+He moved back to his assistant role in June 2026, working alongside Sam Stockley.